The Impact Of The European Chicken Commitment

 For animal advocates, this report provides a comprehensive view of the practical trade-offs involved in middle-segment production systems.
 Advocates should be prepared to address the reality that higher welfare standards often lead to a higher environmental footprint per kilogram of meat due to reduced feed efficiency and lower yields.

 However, the massive reduction in antibiotic use — as much as 85% — is a powerful tool for advocacy.
-Linking animal welfare to public health through the reduction of antibiotic-resistant bacteria can engage a wider audience, including those who may not prioritize animal welfare alone.
+Linking animal welfare to public health through the reduction of antibiotic resistance can engage a wider audience, including those who may not prioritize animal welfare alone.

 Ultimately, this study highlights the complexity of balancing animal welfare with environmental sustainability goals.